theghostrecords/orientdb-example/README.md

 * Open the customer in edit mode again by pressing the rid
   * Open out_HasStayed in the out edges
   * See that it now has a new "corrupted embedded edge" in a json format

+# How to make the db crash:
+* Open the java app in your favorite IDE
+* Remove the invocation of setProperty in TransactionWrapper#addEdge
+* Open a terminal and run: docker-compose build app
+* Follow the steps mentioned above in 'How to reproduce the bug' and see that the db crashes when writing the transaction containing addEdge